canidlogic/libnmf/NMF_Spec.md

 ## <span id="mds1">1.
 Introduction</span>

 The Noir Music Format (NMF) is a binary file format that is designed to store the results of interpreting a Noir notation file.
-(See the Noir notation specification for more information about Noir notation.)
 While Noir notation is a text format that is designed to be written manually by the user, NMF is designed to be easy to access from computer programs.

 The intended architecture is that there is a Noir compilation program that converts Noir notation into binary NMF, and then all other Noir programs use the NMF file, saving them from having to interpret the textual Noir notation.